The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Early Voting

 All voters are given early voting privileges without any registrations necessary to vote early.
-Early voting starts August 22, 2020 and ends August 28, 2020.
+Contact your local election office for information on the dates, times, and locations for early voting.

 Absentee Voting